Pdshende/Object_detection_using_Tensorflow_API/README.md

 You can use your phone to take pictures of the objects or download images of the objects from Google Image Search.
 I recommend having at least 200 pictures overall.
 I used 311 pictures to train my card detector.

-Make sure the images arenât too large.
-They should be less than 200KB each, and their resolution shouldnât be more than 720x1280.
+Make sure the images aren't too large.
+They should be less than 200KB each, and their resolution shouldn't be more than 720x1280.
 The larger the images are, the longer it will take to train the classifier.
 You can use the resizer.py script in this repository to reduce the size of the images.

 After you have all the pictures you need, move 20% of them to the \object_detection\images\test directory, and 80% of them to the \object_detection\images\train directory.
 Make sure there are a variety of pictures in both the \test and \train directories.

 #### 3b.
 Label Pictures
 Here comes the fun part!
-With all the pictures gathered, itâs time to label the desired objects in every picture.
+With all the pictures gathered, it's time to label the desired objects in every picture.
 LabelImg is a great tool for labeling images, and its GitHub page has very clear instructions on how to install and use it.

 [LabelImg GitHub link](https://github.com/tzutalin/labelImg)